har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 # ESP8266_MAX30102_SPO2_PULSE_LOGGER

-The ESP8266 collects raw sensor data from a MAX30102 sensor, analyzes it and computes SP02 and hear-rate (bpm) readings, every 4 seconds.
+The ESP8266 collects raw sensor data from a MAX30102 sensor, analyzes it and computes SP02 and heart-rate (bpm) readings, every 4 seconds.
 The last 5 good readings are averaged and transmitted to the IOT website Thingspeak along with the battery voltage.